thetrueduck420/PIgrade/README.md

 this project will also work on arduino

-this will use BETTERFS, provided by the Piboots bootloader (you can find the repo on my account)
+this will use BETTERFS, provided by the HexaBoot bootloader (you can find the repo on my account)

 this isnt THAT optimized, but im one teenager,i need to make a BASIC interpreter my own assembly language, an assembler, and a way to compile basic cause its fun